wp-plugins/likebtn-like-button/readme.txt

 *   bbPress Forum Posts and Users
 *   Custom Post Types

+The plugin is **commercial** and provides a 7-day TRIAL.
+After TRIAL ends your website is switched to the FREE plan and you can continue using FREE or upgrade: <a href="http://likebtn.com/en/#plans_pricing" target="_blank" title="Like Button Plans">Plans & Pricing</a>

 = Demo =
 <a href="http://wordpress.likebtn.com" target="_blank" title="wordpress like button demo">http://wordpress.likebtn.com</a>